icons8/lunacy-docs/docs/interface.md

 ##### Subscribe to paid plans

 Icons8 graphics are free for personal and commercial use as long as you include an attribution link to us.

-Additionally, SVG files and high-resolution photos are unavailable on the free plan.
-To get these options and use our graphics without mandatory attribution, consider a paid subscription.
+SVG files and high-resolution photos are unavailable on the free plan.
+To get these options and use our graphics without mandatory attribution, consider a paid graphics subscription.

 You can also upgrade to a **cloud** or **team** plan for more freedom with cloud documents, team creation, and document management.